manuelcalerosolis/point_of_sale_show_default_code/README.md

-# stock_move_purchase_price
+# Show default code in Odoo point of sale

-Odoo stock move purchase price
+Show default code in Odoo point of sale
 =======
-Odoo module to get purchase price in stocks moves
+Show default code in Odoo point of sale